Career Education in the Classroom

 Common Cents: Work Ethic

-This article discusses the characteristics of good work ethic, including consistent effort, perseverance and positive attitude.
-Suggestions to develop a better work ethic at home are given.
+Explore the characteristics of good work ethic - consistent effort, perseverance and positive attitude.

 Common Cents: Preparing Kids for Life's Road Trip

 This article provides activities to help students navigate career opportunities in our complex world.